andymac-2/haskell-docs/docs/book/start.md

 !, #, $, %, &, ⋆, +, ., /, <, =, >, ?, @, \, ^, |, -, ~, :
 ```

 In addition to this, they must not begin with a colon.
 Some operators we are already familiar with are `+` and `*` from the above examples.
-Now that we have that out of the way, let's start making some of our own functions. we will create a function which takes a temperature in Celsius and returns a temperature in Fahrenheit using the formula `f = (9/5)C + 32`, and another function which takes the mean of two numbers.
-We will make this one an operator and create a funny symbol for it (for example: `>.<`)
+Now that we have that out of the way, let's start making some of our own functions.
+We will create a function which takes a temperature in Celsius and returns a temperature in Fahrenheit using the formula `f = (9/5)C + 32`, and another function which takes the mean of two numbers.
+We will make this one an operator and create a funny symbol for it (for example: `>.<`).
+Below is how to write this in Haskell

 ```haskell
 toFahrenheit :: Int -> Int